 I finally made my way to watching this.
 LOL!
 In fact, I decided to kick some of the other series aside to focus on this one.
-Besides, it’s only 12 episodes, so why not?
+Besides, it’s only twelve episodes, so why not?

 Before I dive in and then after watching, I swear I was looking toward Season 2.
 Yet after hunting down to read some news, I just want to plain drop it and go for the novel.
 I’ll just imagine the cast in their roles (minus the extra characters, of course).
 It’s really sad.
-I didn’t know about so much senseless dramas going on behind the scenes while following the drama since I only grab pictures and read bits and pieces here and there so I didn’t realize so much had been going on.
+I didn’t know about so many senseless dramas going on behind the scenes while following the drama since I only grab pictures and read bits and pieces here and there so I didn’t realize so much had been going on.
 But after reading some more stories from this one site, I was really shocked.
 (Check out shimokuren‘s comments for all the details.)
 Seriously?
 How petty could some people get?
 But I guess A LOT.
 I have to confess (if it wasn’t obvious before), I want to watch this because of Ken Chang hence most of the updates before.
 I do know about the novels (after hunting around to do updates) and it’s on my ‘to read’ list.
 That was it.
 Now that I’d learned of all the mess, I don’t think I want to watch anymore.
 Besides, Ken Chang rarely appears anyway.
 Not to mention, I don’t know how much cutting is going to go on with future seasons.
 ‘Cause I thought because of my broken understanding, I didn’t get the story.
 But the reason why some scenes were so confusing or if details didn’t add up, it was because of the cuts.

 Li Yi Feng (李易峰) as Wu Xie (吳邪).
 I felt it was similar to his acting in Legend of the Ancient Sword, except he wasn’t possessed.
 But I think I understood why in the other one since his character was called ‘wooden-face’ many times and how he was so sheltered since little so it made sense.
-But this one, I couldn’t understand why there was inconsistency with him at times appearing to be lively and getting into schemes with High Shao and Wang Pang Zi yet at other times seemed clueless or passive.
+But this one, I couldn’t understand why there was inconsistency with him at times appearing to be lively and getting into schemes with High Shao and Fatty Wang yet at other times seemed clueless or passive.

 Tiffany Tang Yan (唐嫣) as Ah Ning (阿寧).
 She didn’t appear much in here, but her character was intriguing enough.
 In a way, it was refreshing to watch her portraying a fierce character after all those recently ‘trying to be cute’ characters.
 (Which I swear I had to drop, sorry, but more because of the roles and not totally because of her.)

 Yang Yang (杨洋) as Zhang Qi Ling (張起靈) aka Xiao Ge (小哥).
 At first, I didn’t recognize Yang Yang because I only watched him recently in The Four when I was catching up.
 Not to mention his face was covered for the majority of the time.
 The image was also different (of course) so it was harder to see the connection.
 But when they showed different angles, I realized it was indeed him.
-I was impressed with his acting in here (more than in The Four) because in the other one, he only had to look good and smiled most of the time.
+I was impressed with his acting in here (more than in The Four) because, in the other one, he only had to look good and smile most of the time.
 (Sure, he looked devastated enough when there were tragic scenes and I sympathized with him.
 But it was kind of repetitive at times.)
 In here, he had to act with his eyes a lot and how he didn’t exaggerate was a bonus.
 Then his mysterious aura plus the action scenes.
 Who in the world could resist, right?
 What made me feel kind of strange was how he was less involved later on.
 But then when I read about the cuts, it made a lot of sense why he wasn’t around anymore.

 Ken Chang (張智堯) as Wu San Sheng (吳三省) aka Third Uncle (三叔).
-I’m a Ken fan so I will be bias, lol.
+I’m a Ken fan so I will be biased, lol.
 I liked him as the strange Third Uncle.
 He cracked me up at times with his overly paranoia too.
 Yet he proved quite experienced.
 I was really excited to see him, but it didn’t seem enough.

 Wei Wei (魏巍) as Pan Zi (潘子).
 Loyal and brave.
 I thought he would be some fierce, hostile character but he ended up being part of the comedy team too.

 Yoki Sun (孫耀琦) as Chen Cheng Cheng (陳丞橙).
 A made-up character–or so I had read somewhere.
 I seriously was excited to see Yoki in here and thought she was hilarious at first and then soooo cunning later.
 As an active follower of her since Shen Yi Da Dao Gong, I felt she did a good job with her role.
 I will say that I do understand the frustration of novel fans when the writers had created such a character and distracted the audience from the original plot.
 I totally get it!
-NOT KIDDING, because I had some major frustrations in the past with trying to explain to some people why I was against some ‘scene-stealer’ that ended up being a heroine in this one novel adaptation yet they dubbed me as a hater.
+NOT KIDDING, because I had some major frustrations in the past with trying to explain to some people why I was against some “scene-stealer” that ended up being a heroine in this one novel adaptation yet they dubbed me as a hater.
 SO yes, I get it, I’m not just saying it to get some people off my back, but I seriously get it.
 Anyway, even if I felt somehow her character was written well (like how one felt she was senseless yet it was a mask to deceive the characters from the start because she had a hidden agenda), I think they (the writers) shouldn’t have gone ahead with it.
-(Even if there was the whole thing with her management company backing up with budget and all or whatever.
+(Even if there was the whole thing with her management company backing up with the budget and all or whatever.
 I can’t stand people sacrificing arts because of some deals or senseless disagreements.)
 I think I will always go back to Shen Yi Da Dao Gong to enjoy her performance, not relying on this one.
 (Even if she didn’t turn out as a villain, I still like her because I guess I’m a fan of food so I found those scenes funny.
 Yet I do understand why some people are turned off by food, not just because her character was a made-up one.)

 Leon Lee (李晨浩) as High Shao.
 Another made-up character, right?
 I think his character distracted us from paying attention to Wu Xie and other characters.
 Okay, I found him fun and random at times, but it so distracted us from the main plot.
 The episodes were already short, do we need episode filler scenes too?
-I’m sorry to pick on him and go easy on Yoki, but having one senseless character is one thing, but too many is just too much.
+I’m sorry to pick on him and go easy on Yoki, but having one senseless character is one thing, but having too many is just too much.
 Either go with him or Yoki’s character.
 Not both.
-Because I think Wang Pang Zi was already a comedic relief for the drama so there was no need for even more.
+Because I think Fatty Wang was already a comedic relief for the drama so there was no need for even more.
 It’s over-killed.

 Edward Chang (张晓晨) as Jie Yu Chen (解雨臣).
-Some of his scenes were cut too, because he had some fight scenes with Yang Yang’s character.
+Some of his scenes were cut too because he had some fight scenes with Yang Yang’s character.
 Yet I can’t wait to find out more about his character.
 So it was a shame how things turned out.
 I guess it’s a good thing to check out the novels.

 Ying Er (穎兒) as Huo Xiu Xiu (霍秀秀).
-I found her character as intriguing.
+I found her character intriguing.
 Will she return in Season 2 (if they don’t kill the whole production already because of their petty moves in the past) or will she be replaced?
 I wish there was more.
 But I also read that because of the senseless dramas behind the scenes, her scenes were cut too.
 So yeah…

 Lu Xing Yu (卢星宇) as (魯國公).